cbedwards-dfw/xldiff/README.md

 - UPDATE: `xldiff` now includes `cell_stylize()`, which is a helper function that applies `addStyle` to cells based on excel cell range specifications!
 See below.
-This streamlines the process of transcribing excel formatting into code.
+This streamlines the process of transcribing excel formatting into R code.
 - The cell highlighting for changed cells is added *after* the custom formatting, so setting foreground color (e.g., with `cell_stylize()`) will not interfere with this highlight.